Sport in India: Gymnastics

-Gymnastics is not widely played, participated in India, due to lack of facilities, exposure, encouragement, championships, sponsorships and coaching.
-But the Sport gained headlines after the historic performance of Deepa Karmakar in Rio Olympics, where she reached the 4th position in the final in her debut.
-She missed the Olympic bronze medal by just 0.15 points to Giulia Steingrubber of Switzerland.
-The success made her well known sportspersons in the nation and encouraged new girls and boys to play Gymnastic sport.
+In India, gymnastics is not as prominent due to the lack of facilities, exposure, encouragement, championships, sponsorships, and coaching.
+However, the sport gained national attention after the performance of Dipa Karmakar at the 2016 Summer Olympics in Rio de Janeiro, where she reached fourth place in the final round during her debut.
+Karmakar's success made her well known in India and encouraged new girls and boys to participate in gymnastics.

-Gymnastics Federation of India is the official governing body for Gymnastics sport in India.
-It organises various tournaments around the year, it is recognised by Ministry of Youth Affairs and Sports of India.
+The Gymnastics Federation of India is the official governing body for gymnastics sport in India.
+It organises various tournaments throughout the year, and it is recognised by the Ministry of Youth Affairs and Sports of India.

-Ashish Kumar won the first-ever medal in gymnastics for India, a bronze in 2010 Commonwealth Games, he also won a silver medal in the Men's vault in it.
+Ashish Kumar won the first medal in gymnastics for India, which was bronze at the 2010 Commonwealth Games.
+He also won a silver medal in the men's vault in that edition.

-It was Glasgow 2014 Commonwealth Games, that Dipa Karmakar from Tripura won the bronze medal in the Women's vault final.
-Her second vault, the most difficult vault with a D-score of 7, the Produnova vault, named after famous Yelena Produnova of Russia, also known as the vault of death due to its difficulty and likelihood of injury, which she executed with a score of 15.1 (D-7, Ex- 8.1) which contributed to her winning the bronze medal.
-With this attempt she became fifth gymnast to ever execute the Produnova just after legendary gymnast Oksana Chusovitina who executed multiples times.
+At the 2014 Commonwealth Games in Glasgow, Karmakar won bronze in the women's vault final.
+Her second vault, the Produnova vault—known as the vault of death due to how dangerous it could be—was executed with a score of 15.1 (D-7, Ex- 8.1).
+With this attempt, she became the fifth gymnast to ever execute the Produnova just after gymnast Oksana Chusovitina.
 In October 2015, Karmakar became the first Indian gymnast to qualify for a final stage at the World Artistic Gymnastics Championships.
-Later in 2016 when she qualified for Rio Olympics, she became first Indian gymnast to do so and also hours after her qualification at 2016 Gymnastics Olympic Test Event she clinched gold medal in Women's vault event stunning Oksana Chusovitina with her prudunova again who came second to her.
+In 2016, when she qualified for the Rio Olympics, she became the first Indian gymnast to do so.
+Hours after her qualification at the 2016 Gymnastics Olympic Test Event, she won a gold medal in the women's vault event.
 On 6 July 2016, FIG honored Dipa by naming her World Class Gymnast.
-At Rio Olympics she achieved fourth place in vaults.
-After a long break due to injury when she ran for vaults and landed with a gold at World Challenge Cup series.
+At the Rio Olympics, she achieved fourth place in vaults.
+After a long hiatus from injury, she ran for vaults and won gold at the World Challenge Cup series.